zfedoran/prefab.js/README.md

 The goal of this project is to make it as easy as posible to create block based 3d assets.
 Prefab.js should have built in texturing support as well.
 Animations will be handled by external tools, such as Blender.

-As a personal challenge, I chose not to use the HTML for UI elements on this project.
+As a personal challenge, I chose not to use HTML for UI elements on this project.
 All rendering is done through WebGL.
 This may result in performance gains down the line.

 ###Technologies